LoHan: Low-Cost High-Performance Framework to Fine-Tune 100B Model on a Consumer GPU: Evaluation

 \subsection{Maximum Trainable Model Size}

-We first validate the maximum trainable model size of \SystemName{} over ZeRO-Infinity.\footnote{We do not compare with Colossal-AI and ZeRO-Offload because they support smaller trainable model sizes than ZeRO-Infinity.} We train GPT-3 models on both A100-80GB and RTX 4090 with different CPU memory capacities.
-We set the batch size to 1 to minimize its effect.
-To limit CPU capacity, we pin a certain amount of memory so that both \SystemName{} and ZeRO-Infinity cannot utilize the pinned memory.
-Linux swap partition is disabled in our evaluations.
-Figure~\ref{fig_max_model_size} illustrates the results.
-Here we have three observations.
+We first compare the maximum trainable model size of \SystemName{} and the baselines by fine-tuning the models on three consumer-grade GPUs, namely RTX 4090, 3090 (24GB device memory), and 4080 (16 GB device memory), with different main memory capacities.
+We set the batch size to 1 to minimize effect of the batch size.
+To limit main memory capacity, we pin a certain amount of memory so that the evaluated systems cannot utilize the pinned memory.
+We further disable Linux swap partition.

-First, \SystemName{} is able to fine-tune significantly larger models than ZeRO-Infinity under any CPU and GPU memory capacities, because \SystemName{} can fully leverage the memory capacities of CPU and GPU while ZeRO-Infinity cannot.
-Under 768 GB CPU memory, \SystemName{} enables the fine-tuning of 805B and 276B models on A100-80GB and RTX 4090, 5.96$\times$ and 2.04$\times$ larger than that of ZeRO-Infinity, respectively.
+Figure~\ref{fig_max_model_size} illustrates the comparison results. \SystemName{} is able to fine-tune significantly larger models than the baselines under any GPU and main memory capacities, because \SystemName{} fully leverages the memory capacities of main memory and GPU to its best by holistically offloading model states and activations. \SystemName{} enables the fine-tuning of a 276B model under 768 GB main memory on RTX 4090, which is 2.04$\times$ larger than that of ZeRO-Infinity. \SystemName{} succeeds in training a 175B model even with only 256~GB main memory and RTX 4080, which is reachable by most researchers.

-Second, the CPU memory capacity limits the largest model size of ZeRO-Infinity, because the maximum trainable model size with ZeRO-Infinity is the same under the same CPU memory limit, where A100-80GB has 80 GB GPU memory while RTX 4090 has only 24GB.
-Furthermore, ZeRO-Infinity fails to train the 13B model with 128 GB CPU memory on both A100-80GB and RTX 4090.
-In contrast, \SystemName{} succeeds in training a 65B model even with only 128 GB CPU memory and RTX 4090, which is reachable by most researchers.

-Third, \SystemName{} can fine-tune larger models on A100-80 GB than that on RTX 4090, when CPU memory capacity is no less than 384 GB, indicating that 24GB GPU memory of RTX 4090 becomes the new bottleneck in this case.
-This is because a larger model brings a larger intermediate value size within a layer, which is not offloaded to CPU and SSDs, bringing high GPU memory requirements.

-\subsection{End-to-end Throughput Comparison}
+\subsection{End-to-End Throughput Comparison}

-To demonstrate the efficiency of \SystemName, we compare the end-to-end training throughput of \SystemName{} and the three baselines.
-We employ \SystemName{} and baselines to fine-tune GPT-3 13B and 175B on both A100-80GB and RTX 4090 with different batch sizes.
+\textbf{Throughput w.r.t.
+Batch Size. } To demonstrate the efficiency of \SystemName{}, we first compare the end-to-end training throughput of \SystemName{} and the three baselines.
+We employ \SystemName{} and the baselines to fine-tune the 13B model on both RTX 4090 and 3090 with different batch sizes.

-Figure~\ref{fig:A100_tflops} illustrates the throughput of \SystemName{} and baselines when fine-tuning the 13B model on A100-80GB. \SystemName{} achieves at most 202 TFLOPS, which is 2.46$\times$, 3.42$\times$, and 6.73$\times$ improvements over ZeRO-Offload, ZeRO-Infinity, and Colossal-AI at their highest throughput respectively.
-With a batch size of 8, ZeRO-Offload achieves higher throughput than ZeRO-Infinity.
-This is reasonable since ZeRO-Offload doesn't offload optimizer and activations to SSDs, while in \SystemName{} with a small batch size CPU-SSD communication of the optimizer stage takes a large proportion of an iteration.